 Islamic Beliefs about the Afterlife

 The religion of Islam beliefs about the afterlife are very important.
 Muslims believe in the continued existence of the soul and a transformed physical existence after death.
-Muslims believe there will be a day of judgment when all humans will be divided between the eternal destinations of Paradise and Hell.
+Islam teaches that there will be a day of judgment when all humans will be divided between the eternal destinations of Paradise and Hell.

 A central doctrine of the Quran, and one of the most important teachings of Muhammad, is the Last Day, on which the world will be destroyed and Allah will raise all people and jinn from the dead to be judged.
 The Last Day is also called the Day of Standing Up, Day of Separation, Day of Reckoning, Day of Awakening, Day of Judgment, The Encompassing Day or The Hour.
-(Also see The Quran and the doctrine of God in Islam)

 Until the Day of Judgment, deceased souls remain in their graves awaiting the resurrection.
 However, they begin to feel immediately a taste of their destiny to come.
 Those bound for hell will suffer in their graves, while those bound for heaven will be in peace until that time.

 On the Last Day, resurrected humans and jinn will be judged by Allah according to their deeds.
 One's eternal destination depends on balance of good to bad deeds in life.
 They are either granted admission to Paradise, where they will enjoy spiritual and physical pleasures forever, or condemned to Hell to suffer spiritual and physical torment for eternity.

-- Warriors who die fighting in the cause of God are ushered immediately to God's presence (2:159 and 3:169); and
+- Warriors who die fighting in the cause of God are ushered immediately to God's presence (Surah 2:159 and Surah 3:169); and

 - "Enemies of Islam" are sentenced immediately to Hell upon death.